louis-r/adversarial_models/README.md

 2. **Targeted Attacks**
 Here, we choose the class of the fooled input.
 Indeed, given an
-    image in class $ A $ that we want to misclassify in class $ B $, we compute an adversarial noise to modify this image to have in classified in $ B $ by the unknown classifier.
+    image in class A that we want to misclassify in class B, we compute an adversarial noise to modify this image to have in classified in B by the unknown classifier.

 # Results
 ## ImageNet - Inception